Tofunmi-hub/supply-chain-optimization/README.md

 - All customer demand is satisfied at minimum total cost, demonstrating the effectiveness of linear optimization for operational planning and logistics decision-making.

+Real-World Relevance

+Transportation optimization models like this form the foundation of advanced route planning and logistics systems used in industries such as energy distribution and supply chain management.
+Extensions of this model can incorporate traffic data, fuel consumption metrics, and environmental impact constraints to support sustainable operational decision-making.

+Fuel Cost Sensitivity Analysis

+To simulate real-world fuel price fluctuations, transportation costs were scaled by multipliers ranging from 1.0 to 1.3.
+As fuel cost increases, total operational cost rises proportionally, illustrating the impact of energy price volatility on logistics planning.

  Extensions